2014 UCF Knights football team: East Carolina

 UCF clinched a share of the 2014 AAC Conference Championship with a 32–30 win at East Carolina on Thursday night.
 Justin Holman threw a 51-yard Hail Mary pass to wide receiver Breshad Perriman as time expired.
 The shocking play came after poor clock management by the Pirates in the final two minutes of the game.
+The play became known in UCF lore as the Hail Perriman play.
 Holman threw for 274 yards and William Stanback rushed for 101 yards and two touchdowns on the ground.

 Both teams entered with identical 8–3 records (UCF 6–1 and ECU 5–2 in The American), with the Pirates looking to upset the Knights' hope of winning a second consecutive conference title.
 The Knights defense proved strong, as East Carolina was held to only 14 rushing yards.
 UCF took a 26–9 lead with 7:39 left in the third quarter, but the Pirates scored 21 unanswered points.
 A missed field goal, two three-and-outs, and a lost fumble shifted the momentum to the Pirates.
 Shane Carden's 13-yard touchdown pass to Justin Hardy gave ECU a 30–26 lead with 2:17 left in fourth quarter.

 The Knights got the ball with 2:17 to go, but started off the drive with a false start penalty.
 Holman was then pressured and threw incomplete.
 On 2nd & 15, the pass rush got to Holman again, and this time he was sacked for a loss of 5.
 On 3rd & 20, Holman's pass intended for Rannell "Speedy" Hall was nearly intercepted by Brandon Williams.
 Facing 4th & 20 at their own 15, Holman was hit as he threw.
 He had Hall open near the line to gain, but the ball sailed incomplete.
 The Knights turned the ball over on downs, and it appeared the game was essentially over.
 East Carolina was expected to run out the clock.